AanshDevpura/QuoteProject/README.md

-# Quote Finder and Generator
+# Quote Finder and Generator from Image

 ## Link